 Samples for research: Sea water/ Planktons / Fishes (marine organisms) / Sediments

-Sampling area : sampling carried out in Bermuda on 2 areas, sampling in Guadeloupe current October 2017.
+Sampling area : sampling carried out in Bermuda and in Guadeloupe on 2 areas.

 The Plankton Planet project takes the pulse of plankton biodiversity and studies the health of our ocean on appropriate spatial-temporal scales through an innovative volunteer program.
 It is supported by scientists from the French Scientific Research Institute ( Centre National de la Recherche Scientifique – CNRS) and the Tara-Océans organization.
 For this program, citizen sailors harvest marine plankton during their sailing journeys.
 The samples are then analyzed by international experts in oceanography back at the Roskoff laboratory (Brittany).